LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-concepts.md

 ### Presence conversion

-Presence should be converted as much as possible into Beasts, perhaps every other turn or even multiple turns in a row.
-Typically, only 3-4 presence on the island is needed (4 presence mostly to avoid instant loss by [[Tipping point]]).
+Presence should be converted as much as possible into Beasts, ideally every turn outside of one or two, as typically only 2-4 presence on the island is needed (4 presence mostly to avoid instant loss by [[Tipping point]]).

 ### Minors selection

-If not unlocking the Animal and the Plant on your presence track, prioritise Plant+Animal > Animal > other, to have extra cards that reliably activate [[Ranging hunt]].
-After one Plant+Animal and one Animal have been found, elements cease being as much of a priority.
+If not unlocking the Animal and the Plant on your presence track, prioritise Plant+Animal > Plant > Animal > other, to have extra cards that reliably activate [[Ranging hunt]].
+After one Plant and one Animal Minors have been found, elements cease being as much of a priority.
 If unlocking Animal and Plant, only 1 Animal is needed.

 Blight handling is excellent on Fangs, and it might be worth prioritising it over better Elements.